Skip to product information

 A review of the list of 'required extras' not included in the price for the Blue liveaboard.
 Click a feature to find liveaboards where this is covered in the price (when applicable):

-• Included Environment tax
+• Required extra Environment tax (Required extra)

-• Included Fuel surcharge
+• Required extra Fuel surcharge (Required extra)

 Book Now